forrestjgq/lsp/thread/pwpt/pthread1.md

 So, just what do the Bailing Programmers have to do with threads?
 I'm glad you asked!
 The elements of the story represent analogies that apply to the Pthreads programming model.
 We'll explore some additional analogies in later sections, and even expand the story a little, but for now consider a few basics:

 - A **programmer** is an entity that is capable of independent activity.
-Our programmers represent threads.
+Our programmers represent *threads*.
 A thread is not really much like a programmer, who, as we all know, is a fascinatingly sophisticated mixture of engineer, mathematician, and artist that no computer can match.
 Still, as a representation of the "active element" in our programming model, it will be sufficient.

 - The **bailing bucket** and the **oars** are "tokens" that can be held by only one individual at a time.
 They can be thought of as shared data, or as synchronization objects.
-The primary Pthreads synchronization object, by the way, is called a mutex.
+The primary Pthreads synchronization object, by the way, is called a *mutex*.

 - **Nudges** and **shouts** are communication mechanisms associated with a synchronization object, on which individuals wait for some condition.
-Pthreads provides condition variables, which may be signaled or broadcast to indicate changes in shared data state.
+Pthreads provides *condition variables*, which may be signaled or broadcast to indicate changes in shared data state.

 ## 1.2 Definitions and terminology